 "Mmmm, yeah, you caught me out Big Bob Lozza" - via GIPHY

-Glorious?
+Glourious?
 Huge hit, but does he want to take my Grandpa's style?
-I have no answers!
+I have no answers.
 Macklemore's latest single is a Christmas track, and the lyrics mention purchasing a tree.
 That's too bougie for my tastes.

 And that's the truth of it.
-I believe Macklemore no longer goes to the thrift shop.
+Macklemore no longer goes to the thrift shop.

-I promise to always keep it real!
-(Note: photo may be several years old)
+But I do!
+I promise I'll always keep it real!